 Set a bowl on a kitchen scale.
 Measure in the starter and then the water; stirring until they begin to combine.
 Add the flours, and mix just enough to form a sticky dough.
 Cover the bowl with a damp towel; let rest for 10 minutes.
 Feed your starter.

 Add the salt and turn the dough out onto a lightly floured cloth or counter.
 Knead lightly for about 30 seconds until the dough comes together into a ball.
 Pour a bit of olive oil into the bowl, tilting it until it clings to the sides, and then return the dough ball to the bowl.
 Cover with the damp towel; let rest for 20 minutes.
 Repeat the knead and rest cycle until you have kneaded the dough 3 times over about an hour.

 After the third kneading, divide the dough into 3 pieces and roll them into balls.
 Wrap each in a piece of waxed paper and place in a zip-close bag.
-Refrigerate 24–72 hours before baking (see below).
+Refrigerate up to 24 hours before baking (see below).
 Makes dough for 3 12-inch crusts.

 Tips & Tricks